Home / Comparisons / vs UptimeRobot

 Does UptimeSignal offer status pages?

 Yes.
 UptimeSignal Pro includes public status pages with custom domain support, incident management, and component grouping.
 You can show your service status to customers on your own domain (e.g., status.yourcompany.com).
-UptimeRobot charges separately for status pages through their PSP product.
+UptimeRobot includes one basic status page on Free and more status-page capability on paid tiers.

 What are UptimeSignal's embeddable status badges?